-Brominated vegetable oil — or BVO for short — is a food additive sometimes used to keep citrus flavoring from separating out in some sodas and sports drinks.
+Brominated vegetable oil (BVO for short) is a food additive sometimes used to keep citrus flavoring from separating out in sodas and other beverages.
 Controversy has long surrounded the use of BVO.
-It's banned as a food additive in Europe and Japan but not in the U.S.
+It's banned as a food additive in Europe but not in the U.S.

 Although the Food and Drug Administration (FDA) originally categorized BVO as "generally recognized as safe," the agency later reversed that decision.
-Currently, under certain conditions and on an interim basis pending more research, the FDA allows BVO to be used as a food additive.
+The FDA continues to allow the use BVO in small amounts while it performs additional toxicology studies.

 So what should you do?
 Check ingredient labels and don't drink large amounts of BVO-containing beverages.
 Better yet, take it one step further and cut back on all sugary drinks.
-Opt instead for healthier choices, such as water, low-fat milk and an occasional glass of 100 percent fruit juice.
+Opt instead for healthier choices, such as water, low-fat milk and an occasional glass of 100% fruit juice.

 See more Expert Answers